 To find out more about Education Health Care Plans and Education Health Care Assessment (EHCA) forms including Pathways click here

-Parents/Carers of Children and/or Young People who are in receipt of an Education, Health and Care (EHC) Plan can request a Personal Budget, which is an amount of money
+Parents/Carers of Children and/or Young People who are in receipt of an Education, Health and Care (EHC) Plan can request a Personal Budget, which can be used to secure provisions to support the needs of a child and/or young person.

 There are four ways in which the child’s parent and/or the young person can be involved in securing provision: